CBB752Spring2017/final-project-3-1-team1-team-3-1-1/index.md

 ------------

 #### 2.1 Instructions
 *Discuss the difference of degree centrality and betweenness centrality you observed.
-How are these centralities measurement helpful for us to understand different mutations and the protein-protein network.*
+How are these centrality measurements helpful for us to understand different mutations and the protein-protein network?*

 ------------